syphon-lang/syphon/docs/builtins/ffi.md

 - dll.open

-Open a dynamic link library (searches in the libraries directory of the user by default (e.g. /usr/lib), use a relative path if you want it to be based on the current working directory (e.g. "./libadd.so")
+Opens a dynamic link library (searches in the libraries directory of the user by default (e.g. /usr/lib), use a relative path if you want it to be based on the current working directory (e.g. "./libadd.so")

 ```
 libc = ffi.dll.open("libc.so.6", {